 Major Frank Buckley had by now left Blackpool and Mr Alec MacFarlane was appointed manager.
 Several new players were obtained, including Bert Thomson from Glasgow Celtic, Tom Jones from Burnley and Bob Dougall from Hamilton.
-Scouts were also sent to Ireland and Sam Jones, Irish International wing-half and a young man named Peter Doherty, later to develop into an outstanding player, were signed from Irish League Clubs.
-Also signed were Jock Wallace, a goalkeeper from Raith Rovers, Dick Whitham, full-back from Huddersfield Town and Alan Hall, a centre forward from Tottenham.
+Scouts were also sent to Ireland and Sam Jones, Irish International wing-half and a young man named Peter Doherty, later to develop into an outstanding player, were signed from Irish League clubs.

 The year 1935 saw the appointment of Mr Joe Smith as manager.
-His approach was a "down to earth" one, his interest centred not on the background of his players but on their actual playing ability.
+His approach was a 'down to earth' one, his interest centred not on the background of his players but on their actual playing ability.
 It was Mr Smith who realised the ability of Bob Finan, a youngster who had come to Blackpool from a Scottish junior club.
-Finan scored thirty-four goals in his first season with the club.
+Finan scored 34 goals in his first season with the club.

 The Golden Years

-The start of the Second World War brought about the abandonment of League Football.
-Few would disagree that the take-over of the town by The RAF enhanced the fortunes of the Club though it must be said that, when war was declared on 3rd September, 1939, the "Seasiders" were sitting pretty at the top of Division One having won all three games played.
+The start of the Second World War brought about the abandonment of league Football.
+Few would disagree that the takeover of the town by The RAF enhanced the fortunes of the club, though when war was declared on 3 September 1939, The Seasiders were sitting top of Division One, having won all three games played.